Automattic/jetpack/readme.txt

 **Major Enhancements**

-* Block Editor: this release introduces 2 new blocks:
+* Block Editor: this release introduces 3 new blocks:
 	- the Mailchimp block allows your readers to easily subscribe to your Mailchimp newsletter.
-	- The Video block supports VideoPress videos if you've purchased our Premium or Professional plan.
+	- the Video block supports VideoPress videos if you've purchased our Premium or Professional plan.
+	- the Slideshow block allows you to insert beautiful slideshows in your posts and pages.

 **Enhancements**